ctoruno/LAC-Reports/Outputs/Colombia/Method/Colombia_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
                                     The GPP in Colombia was conducted for the <i>WJP's The Rule of Law in Colombia: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by Tempo Group SA, based in Bogotá, Colombia.
-Tempo Group SA administered the surveys May and June 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
+Tempo Group SA administered the surveys between May and June 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
 The target population group for this survey included Colombians aged 18 years or older residing across 18 major cities throughout the country.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">